SunCents Logo SunCents

 Incentives & Tax Credits

-• Sales & Property Tax Exemptions: You pay zero sales tax on the purchase of your solar equipment, and your property taxes will not increase due to the added value of the system.
+• Sales Tax Exemption: You will not pay state sales tax on the purchase of your solar equipment, which provides significant savings on the total project cost.

 Policy Status